FREQUENTLY ASKED QUESTIONS

 How often are follow-up visits required?

-Monthly follow up visits are required.
-Later in treatment, these may be able to be extended to every two months.
+Six-week follow-up visits are required.
+Later in treatment this can be extended to every two months.
 Follow-up visits may be either in person or by telephone; however you must appear in person once a year.
 If more than 6 months lapse between in-person office visits, a one hour follow-up appointment will need to be scheduled.

 How much will the prescribed medications cost?